divinerapier/imagededup/README.md

 # Image Deduplicate

 A powerful Go library for finding and removing duplicate images using various algorithms.
-This library combines the efficiency of Go with the advanced image processing capabilities of Python's `imagededup` library.
+This library embeds Python and the `imagededup` library directly into your Go binary, providing a self-contained solution with no external dependencies required at runtime.

 ## Features

-- 🚀 **High Performance**: Built with Go for fast execution
+- 🚀 **High Performance**: Built with Go, with embedded Python runtime
-- 🧠 **Multiple Algorithms**: Support for various image hashing algorithms
+- 🧠 **Multiple Algorithms**: Support for various image hashing algorithms (PHasher, CNN, DHash, AHash, WHash)
-- 📦 **Self-Contained**: Python scripts embedded in Go binary
+- 📦 **Self-Contained**: Complete Python environment and `imagededup` library embedded in Go binary
-- 🐳 **Docker Ready**: Complete Docker support with pre-configured environment
-- 🔧 **Easy Integration**: Simple API for Go applications
+- 🔧 **Thread Pool**: Configurable parallelism for concurrent operations
 - 📊 **Detailed Results**: Comprehensive duplicate detection with similarity scores

 ## Supported Algorithms